praabindhp/Linear_Search/README.md

 The Operations/Error Illustrated :

+    1. Searching via Index

+    2. Element Search

+The User Will Be Prompted To :

     1. Enter No. Of Elements

     2. Enter Elements

-The User Will Be Prompted To :

-    1. Covert Infix To Postfix Expression

-    2. Enter Your Expression

-    3. To Quit Enter Fullstop(.)

 The GCC File Also Have Been Pushed.